Canada; the country of my birth

 Orillia__1469269908_182.52.118.71

-The fur trade was the first industry, followed by logging and farming and then industrial manufacturing which was going fairly strong in my time.
+The fur trade was the first industry, followed by logging, farming, and then industrial manufacturing, which was going well during my time.
 At the end of the 19th century, Orillia developed into a summer resort area, stimulated in part by the building of the TRENT-SEVERN WATERWAY.
 It was still very much a summertime playground for those living in Toronto and south of the border in the US when I was growing up.
-Winter sports and activities were growing and nearby skiing was popular along with tobogganing and ice fishing.
-In 1902 Orillia established the first municipally owned hydroelectric generating station in Canada, on the nearby Severn River.
+Winter sports and activities were growing, and nearby skiing was popular, along with tobogganing and ice fishing.
+In 1902, Orillia established the first municipally owned hydroelectric generating station in Canada, on the nearby Severn River.

 untitled

 Orillia served as the model for the town of “Mariposa” in humorist Stephen LEACOCK’s satire on small-town Ontario life, called SUNSHINE SKETCHES OF A LITTLE TOWN (1912).
-Other famous Orillians’ beside me included Franklin Carmichael (of the Group of Seven artists), Elizabeth Wyn Wood (sculptor), Sam Steele (North-West Mounted Police), Leslie M. Frost (premier of Ontario), and James K. Bartleman (lieutenant governor of Ontario).
+Other famous Orillians besides me included Franklin Carmichael (of the Group of Seven artists), Elizabeth Wyn Wood (sculptor), Sam Steele (North-West Mounted Police), Leslie M. Frost (premier of Ontario), and James K. Bartleman (lieutenant governor of Ontario).

 orillia07

-Now trying to recount some hometown memories my first recollection was the train station as it always had a fascination for me when I was young.
+Trying to recount some hometown memories, my first recollection was the train station, as it always held a fascination for me when I was young.

 On a few occasions, my mother and I boarded the train to Toronto to visit my grandmother in Toronto and my aunt in Burlington.
-I remember how excited I was to be going on a train journey (kind of like flying today I guess) and would sit up looking out the windows as the landscape passed by dreaming of god knows what.
-Other features I remember include the Champlain Monument (it was erected in 1925 commemorating the 300th anniversary of the explorer Samuel de Champlain’s visit, the wonderful Couchiching beach park where many a summer was spent, the city Opera House (built-in 1895) as well as several other heritage buildings, many of them located in the picturesque downtown area.
+I remember how excited I was going on a train journey (kind of like flying today, I guess) and would sit up looking out the windows as the landscape passed by, dreaming of god knows what.
+Other features I remember include the Champlain Monument (it was erected in 1925, commemorating the 300th anniversary of the explorer Samuel de Champlain’s visit, the wonderful Couchiching beach park where many a summer was spent, the city Opera House (built in 1895), as well as several other heritage buildings, many of them located in the picturesque downtown area.

 Slide19

-While I don’t have direct ties to my old hometown anymore, Orillia does seem to continue to grow and is a city, twice the size it was during my childhood.
+While I don’t have direct ties to my old hometown anymore, Orillia seems to continue to grow and is a city twice the size it was during my childhood.
 Here are some photos of the look and feel of the city.
 I vividly remember these scenes that don’t look much different 60 years on.
 The park by the lake and main street remain etched in my mind as places I frequently visited and hung around.

 Family Tree

 My dad’s father had a rural existence around Dartmoor, Dalrymple, and Brechin, Ontario, and I believe with a shoe repair business.
 As a youngster, I remember visiting him at his very old, smelly, and dilapidated house.
-He used to give me a chocolate bar each visit which I always looked forward to.
-I never met my Dad’s mother as she apparently died younger during childbirth.
-I remain confused as to the history of these grandparents as there is a picture of George and Nellie Elliott and then the gravestone says his wife was Ethel Harding?
+He would give me a chocolate bar each visit, which I always looked forward to.
+I never met my Dad’s mother, as she apparently died young during childbirth.
+I remain confused about the history of these grandparents, as there is a picture of George and Nellie Elliott, but the gravestone says his wife was Ethel Harding?

-My mother’s father apparently ran a grocery store in Toronto, Canada, and had some early involvement with the Loblaws who started the Canadian grocery chain store – but this detail is unknown.
-He died prior to my birth and he wasn’t really mentioned much, that I recall when I grew up.
+My mother’s father apparently ran a grocery store in Toronto, Canada, and had some early involvement with the Loblaws family, who started the Canadian grocery chain store, but this detail is unknown.
+He died before my birth, and he wasn’t really mentioned much, as I recall, when I grew up.

 Grandma Higgins